rhythmbhiwani/aws_voice_automation/README.md

 ```
 pip install pyaudio
 ```
-If the above installation gives error, download compatible python library from the link below:
+If the above installation gives error, download compatible python library from the link :
 [PyAudio](https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio)

 Run CMD and go to the download location of the file and run the command(File name may differ).
 ```
 pip install PyAudio‑0.2.11‑cp38‑cp38‑win32.whl